 The Brand Image is how the brand looks and behaves in a space.
 It projects the creator’s ideas onto the consumer’s senses to inform them of the quality of the creator’s tools, breadth of knowledge, and command of the space.
 The Brand Image is important, because it releases the story of the brand by engaging the audience through their senses.

-The Brand and Brand Image are essential to a creator’s success, depending on their goal.
-It's important to establish how necessary they both are to the creator’s process.
+The Brand and Brand Image are essential to a creator’s success.
+It’s important to establish how necessary they both are to the creator’s promotional process.
 It’s also important to note that one cannot work without the other.
 If the creator’s brand image is spectacular, but the story is off, the process will suffer.
 If the creator’s story is on point, but the brand image is lacking, it will fail to land correctly on the audience’s senses.

 Instead of showing up honest, we make it appear as if we are where we’re not in our brand stories.
 That’s where the disconnect comes from.
 We spend too much time curating social feeds that are aesthetically sound rather than engaging in a work process that supports our vision.
-We wonder why people aren’t connecting with our content—or songs, or poetry—but we neglect to ask the question: is the brand that we’re selling promoting the true stories of where we are?
+We wonder why people aren’t connecting with our content, but we neglect to ask the question: is the brand that we’re selling promoting the true stories of where we are?
 Or are we selling a mirage, hoping that likes, followers, and views will validate the vision that we’re trying to create for ourselves?
-Are we hoping that an immaculate Brand Image will make up for a lack of story, context, and depth within our brands—a lack that is the direct result of us lying to our audiences because we’re too scared of being discovered as frauds?
+Are we hoping that an immaculate Brand Image will make up for a lack of story, context, and depth within our brands — a lack that is the direct result of us lying to our audiences because we’re too scared of being discovered as frauds?